Aerophone: History

 According to Ardal Powell, the flute is a simple instrument found in numerous ancient cultures.
 There are three legendary and archeologically verifiable birthplace sites of flutes: Egypt, Greece and India.
-Of these, the transverse flute (side blown) appeared only in ancient India, while the fipple flutes are found in all three.
+Of these, the transverse flute (side-blown) appeared only in ancient India, while the fipple flutes are found in all three.
 It is likely, states Powell, that the modern Indian bansuri has not changed much since the early medieval era.

 Identifying the origin of the aerophone is difficult, though it is believed that Americans and their descendants developed the largest diversity of aerophones, and they are understood to have been the major non-vocal, melodic instruments of Native America.
 Archaeological studies have found examples of globular flutes in ancient Mexico, Colombia and Peru, and multiple tubular flutes were common among the Maya and Aztec.
-The use of shells of Conches as an aerophone have also been found to be prevalent in areas such as Central America and Peru.
+The use of shells of Conches as an aerophone has also been found to be prevalent in areas such as Central America and Peru.

-Examples of aerophone type instruments in China can be dated back to the Neolithic period.
+Examples of aerophone-type instruments in China can be dated back to the Neolithic period.
 Fragments of bone flutes can be found at the burial sites of the Jiahu settlements of ancient China, and they represent some of the earliest known examples of playable instruments.
 The instruments were typically carved from the wing bone of the red-crowned crane, and had five to eight holes.
 The flutes were efficient enough to produce sound in a nearly accurate octave, and are thought to have been used ceremonially or for ritualistic purposes.
 Examples of flutes made out of bamboo in China date back to 2nd Century BC.
 These flutes were known as Dizi's or simply Di (笛) and typically had 6 holes for playing melodies that were framed by scale-modes.

 Flutes including the famous Bansuri, have been an integral part of Indian classical music since 1500 BC.
 A major deity of Hinduism, Krishna, has been associated with the flute.
 Some early flutes were made out of tibias (shin bones).
 The flute has also always been an essential part of Indian culture and mythology, and the cross flute is believed, by several accounts, to originate in India as Indian literature from 1500 BCE has made vague references to the cross flute.